ibm-cloud-docs/assistant/deploy-web-chat.md

       - Border of a button after it is clicked
       - Typing indicator that is shown to repesent a pause response
       - Active state for dropdown color of border

+    - **Assistant image**: This image is displayed in the Web Chat header along with the assistant name to represent your assistant or organization.
+Specify the URL for a publicly-accessible hosted image, such as a company or brand logo or an assistant avatar.

+      The image file must be between 64 x 64 and 100 x 100 pixels in size.

     Style changes you make are immediately applied to the preview that is shown on the page, so you can see how your choices impact the style of the chat UI.